Skip to main content

 Session Lifecycle Management

-Create and manage form-filling sessions, update session context, end visits, and monitor processing status until completion.
+Create and manage Form filling sessions, update session context, end visits, and monitor processing status until completion.

 Medical Form Templates

-Retrieve available Suki medical form templates to support form selection, validation, and clinician workflows in your application.
+Retrieve available Suki Medical form templates to support form selection, validation, and clinician workflows in your application.

 Structured Form Output